-- I “should” be getting married and having kids immediately… I am turning 28 soon after all.
++ I “should” be getting married and having kids immediately… I am 28 after all.

 The thing is, these are societal norms, and actually, have nothing to do with me.
 If those norms align with who you are, that is wonderful.
 If they don’t that is equally wonderful.
 I have never been the person who did life as I was supposed to.
 Let’s be honest.
 I changed courses in University from Business, what I thought I should be doing, to Environmental Studies, which aligned with me.
 I went to Law school because I thought that was the logical choice when it was so misaligned, so I went back to school for Psychotherapy, Nutrition and a Masters in Health coaching and applied nutrition.
 Not the norm.
 I moved to Korea at 27 to teach English to babies and travel Asia.
 Something that scared the crap out of me because I was so afraid I was too old to be making a move like that.
 I quit drinking at 24-years-old.
 None of these are the “on track”.
 None of these happened in the timeline that society has laid out for us.
 None of these were really how I figured my life would turn out.

 But, all of these positive shifts were shifts to becoming in closer alignment with who I really am.
 When I tried to operate off of what I thought I was supposed to be doing, life was pretty bad.
 I was miserable, depressed, anxious and living off of ego and fear.
 Because, when I aligned myself, my authentic self would scream the truth at me and try to let me know I was off course.
 Which, of course, I ignored/suppressed/dismissed/pretended didn’t exist.